Word Rotator's Distance: Introduction

+This paper addresses the semantic textual similarity (STS) task, the goal of which is to measure the degree of semantic equivalence between two sentences~\cite{agirre2012semeval}.
+High-quality STS methods can be used to upgrade the loss functions and automatic evaluation metrics of text generation tasks because a requirement of these metrics is precisely the calculation of STS~\cite{wieting2019aclbeyondblue,zhao2019emnlp:moverscore,zhang2019bertscore}.

+There are two major approaches to tackling STS.
+One is to measure the degree of semantic overlap between texts by considering the word alignment, which we refer to as \emph{alignment-based approaches}~\MaybeCanOmit{\cite{sultan2014dls,pmlr-v37-kusnerb15:from,zhao2019emnlp:moverscore}}.
+The other approach involves generating general-purpose sentence vectors from two texts (typically comprising word vectors), and then calculating their similarity, which we refer to as \emph{sentence-vector approaches}~\MaybeCanOmit{\cite{arora2017simplebut:sif,ethayarajh:2018:W18-30:uSIF}}.
+Alignment-based approaches are consistent with human intuition about textual similarity, and their predictions are interpretable.
+However, the performance of such approaches is lower than that of sentence-vector approaches.

-We hypothesize that one reason for the inferiority of alignment-based methods is due to the fact that they use \emph{word importance} and \emph{word meaning} simultaneously without distinguishing them.
-Here, we propose to separate word importance and word meaning by decomposing word vectors into their \emph{norm} and \emph{direction}, and then to compute word-alignment-based similarity using this decomposed representation.
-The alignment of normalized word vectors corresponds to a rotation on the unit hypersphere, we then call our method \emph{word rotator's distance (WRD)}.
+We hypothesize that one reason for the inferiority of alignment-based approaches is that they do not separate the \emph{norm} and \emph{direction} of the word vectors.
+In contrast, sentence-vector approaches automatically exploit the norm of the word vectors as the relative importance of words.

-Moreover, in order to incorporate the advance of the latest additive sentence encoder into our method, we propose to re-decompose the generated sentence vector into word vectors, and then use them as inputs to WRD.
-In experiments, on the most competitive STS-benchmark dataset, our methods outperform state-of-the-art methods based on additive sentence encoder.
+Thus, we propose an STS method that first decouples word vectors into their norms and direction vectors and then aligns the direction vectors using earth mover's distance (EMD).
+Here, the key idea is to map the \emph{norm} and \emph{angle} of the word vectors to the EMD parameters \emph{probability mass} and \emph{transportation cost}, respectively.
+The proposed method is natural from both optimal transport and word embeddings perspectives, preserves the features of alignment-based methods, and can directly incorporate sentence-vector estimation methods, which results in fairly high performance.

-In summary, our main contributions are: \begin{itemize} \item We propose a new alignment-based textual similarity measure considering the norm and direction of the word vector separately. \item We propose a new word vector transformation mechanism with the help of recent additive sentence encoders. \item We confirm that the proposed methods show empirically high performance in several STS tasks. \end{itemize}
+Our primary contributions are as follows. \begin{itemize} \item We demonstrate that the norm of a word vector implicitly encodes the importance weight of a word and that the angle between word vectors is a good proxy for the dissimilarity of words. \item We propose a new textual similarity measure, i.e., word rotator's distance, that separately utilizes the norm and direction of word vectors. \item To enhance the proposed WRD, we utilize a new word-vector conversion mechanism, which is formally induced from recent sentence-vector estimation methods. \item We demonstrate that the proposed methods achieve high performance compared to strong baseline methods on several STS tasks. \end{itemize}